 The substance of Quest Blocks and the style in which they are taught demands a high degree of proficiency in reading, writing, speaking and oral comprehension of English.
 Students who have completed schooling in English are exempt from English proficiency test requirements.
 Applicants whose native language is not English are required to submit the results of a TOEFL or IELTS exam.

-Applying to Quest is free of cost.
-If admitted, students confirm their enrollment with payment of a $500 deposit.
+If admitted, students confirm their enrolment with payment of a $500 deposit by May 1st.

 How to Apply